VsixCommunity/docs/docs/publish/automated-publishing.md

 The workflow has two jobs:

-**Build** — runs on every push and PR to master.
+**Build** â€” runs on every push and PR to master.
 Restores, version-stamps, builds, and uploads the VSIX as an artifact.

-**Publish** — runs only on push to master or manual dispatch.
+**Publish** â€” runs only on push to master or manual dispatch.
 It always publishes to [Open VSIX Gallery](https://www.vsixgallery.com/) so nightly users get updates.
 When the commit message contains `[release]` (or on manual dispatch), it also publishes to the VS Marketplace and creates a tagged GitHub release.

 ### Key actions used

-[timheuer/bootstrap-dotnet](https://github.com/timheuer/bootstrap-dotnet) — sets up MSBuild and .NET dependencies.
+[timheuer/bootstrap-dotnet](https://github.com/timheuer/bootstrap-dotnet) â€” sets up MSBuild and .NET dependencies.

-[timheuer/vsix-version-stamp](https://github.com/timheuer/vsix-version-stamp) — auto-increments the VSIX version based on the build number.
+[timheuer/vsix-version-stamp](https://github.com/timheuer/vsix-version-stamp) â€” auto-increments the VSIX version based on the build number.

-[timheuer/openvsixpublish](https://github.com/timheuer/openvsixpublish) — publishes to the Open VSIX Gallery.
+[timheuer/openvsixpublish](https://github.com/timheuer/openvsixpublish) â€” publishes to the Open VSIX Gallery.

-[cezarypiatek/VsixPublisherAction](https://github.com/cezarypiatek/VsixPublisherAction) — wraps VsixPublisher.exe for Marketplace publishing.
+[cezarypiatek/VsixPublisherAction](https://github.com/cezarypiatek/VsixPublisherAction) â€” wraps VsixPublisher.exe for Marketplace publishing.

-[softprops/action-gh-release](https://github.com/softprops/action-gh-release) — creates a GitHub release with the VSIX attached.
+[softprops/action-gh-release](https://github.com/softprops/action-gh-release) â€” creates a GitHub release with the VSIX attached.

 ### Publishing a release
 To publish to the Marketplace, include `[release]` in your commit message: